andrew/ultimate-awesome/README.md

 - [awesome-eletronica-pt](https://github.com/Pakequis/awesome-eletronica-pt) - Awesome Eletrônica em Português.
 - [awesome-polis](https://github.com/patcon/awesome-polis) - Community list of awesome projects, apps, tools and more related to Polis.
 - [awesome-dex](https://github.com/phantomk/awesome-dex) -  A curated list of Decentralized Exchange, Decentralized Exchange Protocol and Wallet resources for developers.
-- [awesome-linked-reads](https://github.com/pontushojer/awesome-linked-reads) - Collection of tools and resources for linked-reads.
 - [awesome-functional-verification](https://github.com/radigast/awesome-functional-verification) - List of links to resources related to functional verification.
+- [awesome-volunteer-computing](https://github.com/ranjithrajv/awesome-volunteer-computing) - A curated list of awesome projects, platforms, and resources related to volunteer computing — the practice of donating idle computing power to help solve real-world scientific and humanitarian problems.
 - [awesome-azure-local](https://github.com/schmittnieto/awesome-azure-local) - A curated list of links and resources for working with Azure Local and its related technologies.
 - [awesome-runes](https://github.com/scrypt-inc/awesome-runes) - A curated list of awesome things related to #runes ecosystem on #bitcoin.
 - [awesome-contract-addresses](https://github.com/shamaevnn/awesome-contract-addresses) - Useful contract addresses in web3 world 🌐.